STAND. COM. REP. NO. 3556

 State of Hawaii

-Your Committee on Transportation and Energy, to which was referred H.B.
-No. 1864, H.D.
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred H.B.
+No. 2709, H.D.
 2, entitled:

-"A BILL FOR AN ACT RELATING TO RENEWABLE ENERGY TECHNOLOGIES,"
+"A BILL FOR AN ACT RELATING TO THE UNIFORM PROBATE CODE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1864, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1864, H.D.
-2, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2709, H.D.
+2, and recommends that it pass Second Reading and be referred to your Committee on Judiciary.